Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Jeanette Watts
+Featured Author Charlotte Waters

-Featured Interview With Jeanette Watts
+Featured Interview With Charlotte Waters

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?